How much does it cost to charge a Tesla? It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

 |State||Price per gallon||Price per eGallon||Cost difference|

-This value is interesting to know, but it doesn’t help us calculate the charging cost of a Tesla.
-We need to use the price per kilowatt-hour (kWh) versus the price of a gallon of gas.
-While noting, we express the battery capacity of an electric vehicle in terms of kWh.
+We’ll use the price per kilowatt-hour (kWh) versus the price of a gallon of gas, in our calculation.
+While we express the battery capacity of an electric vehicle in terms of kWh.

 |Date||Gasoline cost per gallon||Electricity cost per kWh|